 This advancement revolutionized fields such as computer vision and natural language processing, allowing machines to achieve high accuracy and outperform humans in specific tasks.
 They are crucial for modern AI applications, driving future innovations.

 The human brain's biological neurons inspire the architecture of neural networks.
 In the brain, neurons are cells that process and transmit information through electrical and chemical signals.
-They are connected to each other via synapses, forming a network that allows the brain to learn, adapt, and process complex patterns.
+They are connected via synapses, forming a network that allows the brain to learn, adapt, and process complex patterns.

 In artificial neural networks, the fundamental unit is the perceptron, which functions similarly to a biological neuron.
 Each perceptron receives one or more inputs, processes them using a mathematical function, and outputs a signal.